nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+If you are unsure you can refer to [this](#appendix-installing-java-11)

-1. Download the latest `PleaseHireUs.jar` from [here](https://github.com/AY2223S1-CS2103T-W17-4/tp/releases).
+2. Download the latest `PleaseHireUs.jar` from [here](https://github.com/AY2223S1-CS2103T-W17-4/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your application.
+3. Copy the file to the folder you want to use as the _home folder_ for your application.

-1. Double-click the file to start the app.
+4. Double-click on the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press <button>enter</button> to execute it. e.g. typing **`help`** and pressing <button>enter</button> will open the help window.<br>
    Some example commands you can try:

    * **`list`** : Lists all internships.